-Dear SUN diary another year of my life has gone down the drain or should I say down the toilet I'm so angry today saw the end of my Perugia experience I would like to run it by you because I can find no redeeming quality in it all it all began exactly 365 days ago Anna a dear friend of ours had told us she knew some smart psychologists over there considering how desperate we were we decided to go and meet them off we went to Perugia we had an interview with the two of them a husband and wife team they told us I should find myself a flat nearby then I could start an almost daily treatment the aim was for me to spend time away from my family and its habitual patterns what were we to do? like many before them they too promised a full recovery I'm so fed up of always feeling sick and the other three members of my family would do anything to see me get well therefore we immediately found a flat close to the train station mum helped me make it more welcoming but from the very start she had her doubts about the outcome it turned out she was right the apartment was such a poor choice there was a supermarket only yards away and a fast food practically on my door step you can't begin to imagine the smells wafting up to me even though I was on the seventh floor come to think of it I had moved to chocolate city (because of the annual Chocolate Fair) not a bad partnership chocolate and bulimia.
-I started my treatment every day at 8.00 I tried more than once to get a later appointment that wouldn't leave me free to eat my way through the rest of the day but the therapists said it had to be done this way tough luck and so I ate like crazy non-stop really non-stop the more you binge the more you want to binge it's a well known fact the stomach dilates and immediately asks to be filled up again I had reached such levels of craving I found even the hourly therapy too much to bear I lost count of the times I skipped it and they knew perfectly well I was all on my own in a flat close by yet they never came looking for me they were undoubtedly very professional but not at all humane in the carrying out of a job in which humanity and sympathy are everything I was despair made woman submerged under piles of once full food containers I had emptied in my need to fill myself those therapist didn't teach me anything of value I only learned how to feel even worse because I was at the mercy of circumstances of my sudden impulses with no guiding rules no one's affection to support me I lost count of the times I called my mother in a fit of despair often when I had finished eating I couldn't throw up and my stomach felt so taught I could hardly breathe so I would call mum hoping she would say the right word that could make me feel better bottles of oil butter all together there are burn marks all over the cooking corner and there are burn marks on my hands too as you know when I'm under the effect of my food anaesthetic I can't feel a thing no emotions no pain on one occasion I saw my hand lying on the stove but never felt a thing how much lower can one stoop and the more I ate the more I needed to eat the more blood I threw up the more I needed to throw up curse me for being so crazy in the meantime I made friends with a girl who owns a jewellery shop in the town centre
+Dear SUN diary another year of my life has gone down the drain or should I say down the toilet I'm so angry today saw the end of my Perugia experience it all began exactly 365 days ago a dear friend of ours had told us she knew some smart psychologists over there considering how desperate we were we decided to go and meet them off we went to Perugia we had an interview with the two of them a husband and wife team they told us I should find myself a flat nearby then I could start an almost daily treatment the aim was for me to spend time away from my family and its habitual patterns what were we to do?

+I would like to run it by you because I can find no redeeming quality in it all like many before them they too promised a full recovery anything to see me get well therefore we immediately found a flat close to the train station mum helped me make it more welcoming but from the very start she had her doubts about the outcome it turned out she was right the apartment was such a poor choice there was a supermarket only yards away and a fast food practically on my door step you can't begin to imagine the smells wafting up to me even though I was on the seventh floor come to think of it I had moved to chocolate city (because of the annual Chocolate Fair) not a bad partnership chocolate and bulimia.
+I started my treatment every day at 8.00 I tried more than once to get a later appointment that wouldn't leave me free to eat my way through the rest of the day but the therapists said it had to be done this way tough luck and so I ate like crazy non-stop really non-stop the more you binge the more you want to binge it's a well known fact the stomach dilates and immediately asks to be filled up again I had reached such levels of craving I found even the hourly therapy too much to bear I lost count of the times I skipped it and they knew perfectly well I was all on my own in a flat close by yet they never came looking for me they were undoubtedly very professional but not at all humane in the carrying out of a job in which humanity and sympathy are everything I was despair made woman submerged under piles of once full food containers I had emptied in my need to fill myself those therapist didn't teach me anything of value I only learned how to feel even worse because I was at the mercy of circumstances of my sudden impulses with no guiding rules no one's affection to support me I lost count of the times I called my mother in a fit of despair often when I had finished eating I couldn't throw up and my stomach felt so taught I could hardly breathe so I would call mum hoping she would say the right word that could make me feel better